Thea Stallwood is an artist and filmmaker interested in the social codes and rules that govern our movements and behaviours.

 Thea and the whistling choir project have appeared in the Financial Times and the BBC World Service radio programme, Outlook.

-An audio installation of the whistling choir is currently on exhibition as part of the British Ceramics Biennial, Stoke on Trent.
+An audio installation of the whistling choir was recently exhibited as part of the British Ceramics Biennial, Stoke on Trent.